hsuankai/Temporally-Guided-Music-to-Body-Movement-Generation/README.md

 To get started as quickly as possible, follow the instructions in this section.
 This should allow you train a model from scratch and inference your own violin music.

 ### Data
 In the paper, we use 14-fold cross validation for 14 musical pieces in evaluation.
-However, to test model performance for simplicity, we only provide one fold for trainging data and test data, and all data are already preprocessed in feature level.
+However, to test model performance for simplicity, we here only provide trainging data and test data for one fold, and all data are already preprocessed in feature level.
 You can download **train.pkl** and **test.pkl** automatically by executing **train.py** and **test.py** or use **data.py**.

 ### Training from scratch
 If you want to reproduce the results, run following commands:
 ```
 python train.py
-python test.py
+python test.py --plot_path xxx.mp4 --output_path xxx.pkl
 ```
-This will automatically download the data used in the paper and train a new model.
+- `plot_path` can make video of predicted playing movement, and we specify one of violinist for visualization.
+- `output_path` output predicted keypoints data, which consists of three axes of 15 keypoints

 ### Inference in the wild
 If you want to generate skeleton data and plot animation by custom audio data, you can run following commands:
 ```